nvkelso/carto-css-map-styling/full_details.md

 ---------------- <LayerGroup class="roads">
                            <layer name ="highway3"></layer>
                 </LayerGroup>

-E6) The "Map" object needs to be made less special.
+6. The "Map" object needs to be made less special.
 -------- Should treat more as a tile0 polygon to style
--------- Should carry just projection data, units, and the like E7) Normalize new TextSymbolizer syntax?
+-------- Should carry just projection data, units, and the like

+7. Normalize new TextSymbolizer syntax?

-E8) Are arbitrary attributes iterable only over the layer or over features?
+8. Are arbitrary attributes iterable only over the layer or over features?
 (Mike, add more here)
 ======= z-order is only modifiable for objects within a data layer.

-E9) How is display:none implemented.
-Let's see some examples for layers, geometries, symbolizers, class, id selectors.
+9. How is display:none implemented.
+Let's see some examples for layers, geometries, symbolizers, class, id selectors. https://github.com/mapnik/mapnik/issues/925

-        https://github.com/mapnik/mapnik/issues/925
-E10) Legends (haha)
+10. Legends (haha)

-E11) Page layout for print (haha)
+11. Page layout for print (haha)

-E12) Webkit ideal for debug environment (Dane)
+12. Webkit ideal for debug environment (Dane)

-E13) Use of : for polygon:hover.
+13. Use of : for polygon:hover.
 Use of :: for arbitrary attributes.
 What else?

-E14) Legal to say: stroke: "1px red";???
+14. Is it legal to say: stroke: "1px red";???

-E15) Can I give any "color" attribute RGBA (no, just RGB, A is taken care of with opacity key) gradient, or urls to png, svg, etc?
+15. Can I give any "color" attribute RGBA (no, just RGB, A is taken care of with opacity key) gradient, or urls to png, svg, etc?
 Why do I need separate "image" bits?

-E16) Shield syntax:
+16. Shield syntax:
 -------- ¿¿ Townspot { point-width: 10; point-color: red; text-on: point; text-dx: 10; }
 -------- ¿¿ Shield { stroke-image: url(shield.png) 100; text-on:stroke-image; text-face-name: Deja Vu; text-name: ref; }

-E17) Bindings/Pairings/Overflow/Depends-on
+17. Bindings/Pairings/Overflow/Depends-on
 -------- .thing {
               stroke-image: url(shield.png);
               stroke & {